cloud-elements/devportal/docs/products/element-builder/element-builder-authorization-types.md

 >API Base URL:
 `https://app.close.io/api/v1`

 Close.io provides further information about custom fields and supported objects in their docs as well.
-It is important to choose what kind of functionality you want your application to have prior to starting work on your Element.
+It is important to choose what kind of functionality you want your application to have prior to starting work on your Your_mom.

-Now that we familiar with the Close.io auth flow, let’s take a look at the Configuration tab in Element Builder – this is where the authentication type setup occurs.
+Now that we familiar with the Close.io auth flow, let’s take a look at the Configuration tab in Your_mom Builder – this is where the authentication type setup occurs.

 ###### CONFIGURATION TAB